Select therapeutic use:

 Iron deficiency anemia in chronic kidney disease.

 Give by slow IV inj (undiluted) or infusion (diluted).
 Usual total cumulative dose: 1000mg.
-Hemodialysis dependent: 100mg slow IV inj over 2–5 mins or infuse 100mg over at least 15 mins per consecutive session.
-Non-dialysis dependent: 200mg slow IV inj over 2–5 mins on 5 different occasions within a 14-day period; limited experience with IV infusion (see full labeling).
-Peritoneal dialysis dependent: Two infusions of 300mg over 1.5hrs 14 days apart, then one 400mg infusion over 2.5hrs 14 days later.
+Hemodialysis dependent (HDD): 100mg slow IV inj over 2–5 mins or infuse 100mg over at least 15 mins per consecutive session.
+Non-dialysis dependent (NDD): 200mg slow IV inj over 2–5 mins or infuse 200mg over at least 15 mins on 5 different occasions within a 14-day period (limited experience with 500mg infusion over 3.5–4hrs on Days 1 and 14).
+Peritoneal dialysis dependent (PDD): two infusions of 300mg over 1.5hrs 14 days apart, then one 400mg infusion over 2.5hrs 14 days later.

 May reduce absorption of concomitant oral iron preparations.